Michael Jordan Was Issued a Major Challenge by Chris Paul in a Room Full of Kids and Prevented Them From Getting Free Shoes

 From 1996-97 to 1997-98, Jordan shot 49.0% on shots 16 feet from the basket to the 3-point line.
 He won three consecutive scoring titles in ’96, ’97, and ’98, thanks to his deadly jumper while leading the Bulls to three straight championships.

 Jordan is the NBA’s all-time leader in points per game at 30.1.
 He likely doesn’t hold that record and win 10 scoring titles if he didn’t perfect the art of the mid-range jump shot.
-There was nothing defenders could do to stop His Airness from getting to his spot on the floor and rising up for a jumper.
+Defenders could not stop His Airness from getting to his spot on the floor and rising up for a jumper.
 All they could do was contest the shot and hope he missed.

-Despite analytics telling players to shoot more 3-pointers than two-pointers, several current players have mastered the mid-range shot as Jordan did, most notably Paul, Kawhi Leonard, DeMar DeRozan, and Derrick Rose.
+Despite analytics telling players to shoot more 3-pointers than two-pointers, several recent NBA players have mastered the mid-range shot as Jordan did, most notably Paul, Kawhi Leonard, DeMar DeRozan, and Derrick Rose.